What to Expect

 The evenings conclude with a reading by a different faculty member each night followed by five-minute readings from that faculty member’s workshop group.
 Participants are strongly urged to attend these readings.
 Participants are also encouraged to read from their work during their group readings but are not required to do so.
 After the readings, participants are free to once more explore beautiful St. Augustine.
 Dinner, dancing, strolling, hanging out as the sun sets . . . imagine.

-Both the Film Adaptation and Take-Your-Characters-to-the-Shrink sessions are offered for minimal additional fees.
-They will take place in the afternoons.
+The Film Adaptation session is offered for a minimal additional fee.
+Sessions with our guest lecturers Parneshia Jones and David Paul Kirkpatrick are included in the tuition.
 To learn more about these sessions and the talented people who teach them, please visit the Faculty and Fees pages.

 EXTRACURRICULAR GROUP ACTIVITIES